Neema59/Neema59/README.md

 ## Junior Data Scientist | Bootcamp Graduate

 Welcome to my landing page!
-I am Neema Youssouf, a passionate and detail-oriented data scientist with a strong background in statistical analysis, machine learning, and data visualization.
+I am Neema Youssouf, a passionate and detail-oriented data scientist with a strong background in statistical analysis, machine learning, and data visualisation.
 I recently completed a rigorous data science bootcamp and I am eager to apply my skills to real-world challenges.

 ![Data analysis](image1.png)